Advantages of a Montana Housing Loan

 For homebuyers with significant federal income taxes, Montana Housing's Mortgage Credit Certificate can provide more income to make mortgage payments through use of a federal tax credit, on a typical loan about $100 per month.

 Montana Housing has special set-aside programs generally for borrowers at and below 80% of area median income.
-Montana Board of Housing reduces upfront costs by paying the fees charged by lenders for making a mortgage loan.
+Montana Housing reduces upfront costs by paying the fees charged by lenders for making a mortgage loan.
 In addition, prospective homebuyers may qualify for a second mortgage down payment loan.
 Statewide down payment second mortgage loans offers up to $5,000-$7500 to eligible borrowers.
 Other down payment programs in specific areas of the state may provide loans of as much as $45,000 or more, with no monthly payments.
 Down payment assistance requires prospective homebuyers to complete homebuyer education.